craigsloggett-lab/hcp-terraform-admin/README.md

-# terraform-root-module-template
+# hcp-terraform-admin

-A GitHub repository template for creating new Terraform root module.
+An infrastructure as code repository to manage the craigsloggett-lab HCP Terraform organization.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements